top of page

 Image by Billy Huynh

-In psychology the ego plays a crucial role in personality.
-It helps to balance conflicting desires and societal norms.
+In psychology the ego is part of the Self, with a crucial role in personality.
+It helps balance conflicting desires and societal norms.
 By integrating different elements of the psyche, the ego helps a person navigate internal and external realities with a sense of coherence and stability.

 woman in evening gown looking vulnerable in long mirror